retro-dev-rblx/Docs/guides/simple/for-loops.md

   pagination:
     visible: true
 ---
+*Also refer to code block pages when they come out*

 # For Loops

-This will not only cover the For Loop block, but the
+This will not only cover the For Loop block, also but the Loop Through Table, Loop Through Children, and Loop Through Decendants.

 ## Introduction

 Let's say you need to automate something, like giving weapons to a team of players.

+For this, you can use the `Loop Through Children` block to loop through instances in an object.